 In addition, describe the roles your team will have and the knowledge and experience they bring to the company that will add to its success.
 Be sure to include information about any investors in the company section of your business plan.
 The goal is to prove that you have a strong team that is highly unlikely to let the business fail.

 The financial section of your business plan is arguably the most important.
 After all, most business plans are used to secure financing, so it’s not surprising that the numbers matter – a lot!
 Don’t be vague and avoid overpromising.

 With that in mind, create a detailed financial plan complete with revenue forecasts, financing, sources of capital, operating costs, budgets, projected profit and loss statement, projected cash flow statement, projected balance sheet, and breakeven analysis.
 You should include charts, graphs, and tables in this section.

 Be sure to focus on both profit and cash flow.
 This is particularly important since many large cannabis companies have struggled with cash flow problems.

 The appendices of business plans typically include more detailed charts and spreadsheets with additional financial information.
 For example, a sales forecast, personnel plan, pro forma profit and loss statement, pro forma cash flow statement, and pro forma balance sheet could all be included as appendices in your cannabis industry business plan.

 A comprehensive business plan can get quite long, so think about your audience and modify the plan you present to them based on their needs and goals.
-The most important thing to understand is that a well-written business plan can make a big difference in whether or not you can secure a cannabis business license and get funding to start (or expand) your cannabis business.
+The most important thing to understand is that a well-written business plan can make a big difference in whether or not you can secure a cannabis business license, attract investors, and/or get funding to start or expand your cannabis business.